01 of 08

 Try offering up different kinds of tortilla chips, like blue or red corn chips, scoop chips, round chips, or regular tortilla chips.
 It's always fun to give your guests a few options!

-If you have time and you're feeling adventurous, trying baking your own tortilla chips:Continue to 5 of 8 below.
+If you have time and you're feeling adventurous, trying baking your own tortilla chips.
+If you're watching your calories you can make still enjoy the fun by making low-calorie tortilla chips.Continue to 5 of 8 below.

 05 of 08